python-trio/pytest-trio/docs/source/quickstart.rst

        assert False

-If we run this under pytest normally, then the tests are skipped and we get warnings explaining how pytest itself does not directly support async def tests.
+If we run this under pytest normally, then the tests are skipped and we get a warning explaining how pytest itself does not directly support async def tests.
 Note that in versions of pytest prior to v4.4.0 the tests end up being reported as passing with other warnings despite not actually having been properly run.